sei-international/AMES.jl/docs/src/pest-calib.md

 Recording run statistics .....

-See file leapames_control.rec for full run details.
+See file ames_control.rec for full run details.
-See file leapames_control.sen for parameter sensitivities.
+See file ames_control.sen for parameter sensitivities.
-See file leapames_control.seo for observation sensitivities.
+See file ames_control.seo for observation sensitivities.
-See file leapames_control.res for residuals.
+See file ames_control.res for residuals.
-See file leapames_control.svd for history of SVD process.
+See file ames_control.svd for history of SVD process.
 ```

 ## The `pest_config.yml` file